scottalbany/jquery-task/README.md

 # jquery-task
-Simple TODO List exercise using jQuery to pull data from JSON-P | Validation | No web server required
+Simple TODO List using jQuery to pull data from JSON-P and prepend new tasks (no storage) Bootstrapped
+Validation
+Web Server Not Required